 35) Have a Meditation Space.
 I don’t think this is necessarily uhm, necessary. lol.
 If you find a place that’s comfortable, great, just go back there.
 If you find eight places you are comfortable in then rotate around as it makes sense.
 No matter really.
 Don’t make things matter to your practice that don’t matter at all.
 What matters is having at least one place you can sit and meditate with some regularity.
 The place, whether you are sitting on top of a Buddhist mountain shrine in Krabi, Thailand with me, or you’re in a cave in Western Ohio, or on your basement floor, makes no difference at all.
 It’s probably much better on your basement floor.

-36) Read a Book, or Get Instruction.
+36) Read a Book, or Get Instructions.
 As I said earlier, just read one book, two books on the same system.
 Get the basics down and go.
 Don’t read many books or get too much instruction.
 I mean, how much can someone instruct you about this very simple process?
 Not much.
 Then at some point, and soon, it becomes too much – it becomes extra fluff you don’t need.
 Just do it… be your own student and teacher.

 37) Don’t Restrict Your Practice to the Meditation Cushion.
 At least try walking meditation and mirror meditation if you can find one big enough to see yourself in as you sit to meditate with your eyes open.
 It’s quite an experience.

 38) Get a Good Audiobook (or a couple).
 Or none.
-When you overdo it with cramming more into your head than you need, confusion results.
+When you overdo it by cramming more into your head than you need, confusion results.
 You will progress much faster by sticking to the very simple game of calming the body and mind, and then learning to focus on the breath, and learning to let go of distractions.
 That’s the entire thing in a nutshell.
 That’s everything – there’s nothing more to learn.
 The rest of what you learn is from the religion, from beliefs, from people that want to share their stories and immerse you in a way of life.
 Little of it helps with meditation, it just takes you away from it.

 39) Try Guided Meditations.
-I have considered making some of these as videos to give to people, and I still may do it.
+I have considered making some of these videos to give to people, and I still may do it.
 I really value my own experience which incorporated no guided meditations at all.
 I think there is real value in just doing it yourself.
 However, I can also see that some meditation students would benefit from seeing how a session should go – the process of it.
 So, I may yet create one or two.

 40) Let Others Know You’re Serious.
 This is funny.
 I mean, why would you let others know you’re serious.
 Just be serious yourself.
 Tell yourself you want to make progress in this area, to learn about the body and mind, and just go do it.
 In fact, don’t tell anyone.
 Just keep it your secret.
 So many times people get into meditation as a social outlet, a way to meet good people.
 That’s fine, but if you want to progress through meditation – just do it yourself and you’ll probably progress much more easily.